telefonicaid/fiware-cloto/README.rst

 Before starting the rule engine, you should edit settings.py located at cloto folder or in ``/etc/sysconfig/fiware-cloto.cfg``.
 Constants you need to complete are:

-- All in # OPENSTACK CONFIGURATION: Openstack information (If you provide this information in the install script you do not need to edit)
+- All in ``# OPENSTACK CONFIGURATION``: Openstack information (If you provide this information in the install script you do not need to edit)
 - RABBITMQ_URL: URL Where RabbitMQ is listening (no port needed, it uses default port)
 - CONTEXT_BROKER_URL: URL where Orion Context Broker is listening